Search

 Coloured filters and dyslexia

 It’s important to make a distinction between visual discomfort and dyslexia.
-While the symptoms of visual discomfort are often identified in people with dyslexia, there is no clear evidence that visual discomfort affects patients with dyslexia more than others.
+The latest estimates are that visual discomfort affects around one in five people with dyslexia.
+But although people may be affected by both, visual discomfort and dyslexia are different conditions.
+There is no clear evidence that visual discomfort affects people with dyslexia more than others.
 Using coloured filters is not a cure for specific learning difficulties such as dyslexia, and won’t help every patient with visual discomfort, dyslexia or reading problems.

 What should I do if I’m experiencing visual discomfort?